Leptomeningeal cancer

 Leptomeningeal cancer is a rare complication of cancer in which the disease spreads from the original tumor site to the meninges surrounding the brain and spinal cord.
 This leads to an inflammatory response, hence the alternative names neoplastic meningitis (NM), malignant meningitis, or carcinomatous meningitis.
 The term leptomeningeal (from the Greek lepto, meaning 'fine' or 'slight') describes the thin meninges, the arachnoid and the pia mater, between which the cerebrospinal fluid is located.
 The disorder was originally reported by Eberth in 1870.
 It is also known as leptomeningeal carcinomatosis, leptomeningeal disease (LMD), leptomeningeal metastasis, meningeal metastasis and meningeal carcinomatosis.

 It occurs with cancers that are most likely to spread to the central nervous system.
-The most common cancers to include the leptomeninges are breast cancer, lung cancer, and melanomas because they can metastasize to the subarachnoid space in the brain which offers a hospitable environment for the growth of metastatic tumor cells.
+The most common cancers that spread to the leptomeninges are breast cancer, lung cancer, and melanomas because they can metastasize to the subarachnoid space in the brain which offers a hospitable environment for the growth of metastatic tumor cells.
 Individuals whose cancer has spread to an area of the brain known as the posterior fossa have a greater risk of developing a leptomeningeal cancer.
 The condition can also arise from primary brain tumor like medulloblastoma.

 Leptomeningeal disease is becoming more evident because cancer patients are living longer and many chemotherapies cannot reach sufficient concentrations in the spinal fluid to kill the tumor cells.

 Signs and symptoms

 Depending on where the tumor cells settle, leptomeningeal cancer can cause almost any neurological problem.

 The most common symptoms of leptomeningeal cancer are pain and seizures.
 The other symptoms may include headaches (usually associated with nausea, vomiting, light-headedness), gait difficulties from weakness or ataxia, memory problems, incontinence, and sensory abnormalities.
-In some cases, symptoms may include double vision, numb chin, back pain, leg weakness, sphincter-related problems, hydrocephalus, loss of urine control, and difficulty walking.
+In some cases, symptoms may include double vision, vision loss, numb chin, back pain, leg weakness, sphincter-related problems, hydrocephalus, loss of urine control, and difficulty walking.

 Other symptoms that are less common cranial nerve abnormalities, spinal symptoms such as limb weakness and paresthesia, and bowel and bladder dysfunction.

 Diplopia is the most common symptom of cranial nerve dysfunction.
 Trigeminal sensory or motor loss, cochlear dysfunction, and optic neuropathy are also common findings.

 Spinal signs and symptoms include weakness, dermatomal or segmental sensory loss, and pain in the neck, back, or following radicular patterns.

 3 affected domains of neurological function: